university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

     type: "event",
     icon: "calendar-o",
     date: "6 February 2018 10:00am",
-    title: "An example news listing",
+    title: "An example event listing",
-    description: "A description of some sort which gives the reader an idea of what the listing is about.",
+    description: "A description of some sort of event that is happening somewhere and is about something.",
     link: "#"
  });
 </script>